-Achieving true collaboration can be tricky, it requires careful planning, coordination and buy-in from all parties involved on the project.
+Achieving true collaboration can be tricky, it requires careful planning, coordination, and buy-in from all parties involved in the project.
 Here are some tips for successfully collaborating on your next project:

 It’s important to rely on the expertise and knowledge base of the entire project team which can result in true innovation in approaching the project.
 A well-integrated team will lead to better project performance and reduce risks for all involved.
 Part of the collaboration process can include allocating risks to the parties best equipped to deal with them.

 In order to establish strong collaboration, you must start at the top.
-The leadership team need to facilitate collaboration.
-They need to be able to control and drive collaboration, handle issues that arise and drive the project through to completion.
+The leadership team needs to facilitate collaboration.
+They need to be able to control and drive collaboration, handle issues that arise, and drive the project through to completion.

 Collaboration goes hand in hand with good communication and keeping everyone together on the same page.
 It revolves around trusting all parties and valuing their input as integral members of the team.
 This can be accomplished by having a good communication plan in place.